-One-Bowl Carrot Muffins
+One-Bowl Healthy Carrot Muffins

-A simple and mess-free carrot muffin recipe.
+An easy, healthy and mess-free carrot muffin recipe.
 Made with whole grains and suitable for vegan/vegetarian diets.

 - 1 tbsp ground flaxseed